In this activity, students pop a balloon in a container of sand to model caldera volcanoes and learn how lakes like Taupō and Rotorua were formed.

 Watch this animated video to see how Lake Rotorua could have formed from a caldera eruption.

 Researchers discovered that the large underwater Hunga Tonga–Hunga Haʻapa volcano had a hidden caldera 150 m below the waves.
 Read about the devastating volcanic eruption in January 2022, the tsunami that followed, and what we might expect next.
+Find out what scientists have discovered a year after this eruption in this article.

 If students enjoyed making models of caldera volcanoes, try the Making a model of a cinder cone activity.